 When your customers receive an email, they can click the “Give feedback” link and write all that they want in a new email window.
 This window has a pre-entered email address of your store, so all that customers have to do after they are done writing a review is click Send.

 Here is a sample of a customer feedback request that your customers may see in their mailbox:

 You can edit the feedback request template to make it more personal and more in tone with your brand.
 Maybe you want to ask some additional questions that you know are important for reviewing your store and its products?
 Editing the template requires some HTML, so make sure you follow our guide on editing mail notifications.
 And in case you don’t like the result, you can always restore the default email template.

 Note that the feedback from customer emails is not placed automatically on your store website so you have to place it yourself.
 This might seem a little inconvenient, but, on the other hand, it gives you the freedom to choose which feedback to feature (and which to leave for yourself to ponder on).
-If you are using Ecwid Instant Site, you can add up to four testimonials there.
+If you are using Ecwid Instant Site, you can add testimonials there.

 In case you are not using our Instant Site — you have a custom-built website or have added your Ecwid store to some other site builder or platform — it’s almost a must to explore the possibilities for collecting reviews that they have to offer.
 You might find some hidden treasures.

 What do we mean?
 Feedback is important, so there are definitely some apps or plugins developed for your specific site builder.

 Joomla! also offers a wide variety of extensions dedicated to reviews and ratings.